-EWA Invites Education Journalists to Apply for Fellowships With Global Lens
+EWA Invites Education Journalists to Apply for Fellowships With Career Pathways Lens

-The Education Writers Association is pleased to announce a call for proposals for its next class of EWA Reporting Fellows, this time with a focus on U.S. education in an international context.
+The Education Writers Association is pleased to announce a call for proposals for its next class of EWA Reporting Fellows, this time with a focus on pathways to and through higher education for all types of students.
 The fellowships provide financial awards to journalists to undertake ambitious reporting and writing projects.
-This will be the third class of EWA Reporting Fellows.
+This will be the fifth class of EWA Reporting Fellows.

-FAQs About the 2017 EWA Reporting Fellowship: U.S. Education in Global Context
+FAQs About the 2018 EWA Reporting Fellowship: Postsecondary Pathways

 What is the EWA Reporting Fellowship?